uchicago-cs/deepdish/_posts/2015-04-28-creating-lmdb-in-python.md

         txn.put(str_id.encode('ascii'), datum.SerializeToString())
 ```

-You can also open up and inspect an extisting LMDB database from Python:
+You can also open up and inspect an existing LMDB database from Python:

 ```python
 import numpy as np